Thank you Sarah for that kind introduction.

 You can see these trends in Chart 14.

-Chart 14: Company tax as a proportion of GDP
+Chart 14: Company tax a

 Moving away from the influence on the mining boom and the GFC, a big question to ask is: how will the digital economy, base erosion and profit shifting affect the company tax base in the future.
 It is a reasonable question, but very difficult to answer with any precision!

 Clearly, some of the characteristics that give rise to profit shifting have been around for some time, but it is reasonable to think that the digital economy and the rise of intangibles have further to go.
 On the other hand, we have tough rules against profit shifting, which are being made tougher and the ATO is increasing its resources in this area.
 In our company tax projections, we assume tax receipts broadly grow in line with projected corporate profitability (having regard for policy measures, timing of payments, utilisation of losses etc).
 We do not lower forecast company tax receipts on the basis that the base will be further eroded from BEPS.
 However, it is clearly a risk, more so over the medium term.

 Turning to the impact of changing economic circumstances on other heads of revenue, it is worth briefly looking at capital gains, indirect and personal income taxes.

 CGT is a component of individuals, company and superannuation funds taxes.
 It raises a relatively small amount of revenue, but it is highly volatile, driven by unpredictable factors including changes in asset prices, utilisation of past losses, and asset holding periods.
 In 2007-08, CGT peaked at 1.5 per cent of GDP (Chart 15).
 This was driven by strong asset price growth in the period before the crisis.